Yana280/Basic-c/README.md

 15. Display the result of the integer division using printf() function.
 16. Display the result of the modulo operation using printf() function.
 17. End the program.
+## 5.Swapping two numbers
+This is a C program that reads in two decimal numbers from the user using scanf, swaps their values using a temporary variable, and then prints out the swapped values using printf.
+To swap the values of first and second, the program uses a temporary variable temp.
+The value of first is assigned to temp using the assignment operator "=", which temporarily stores the value of first.
+The program then uses printf to print out the swapped values of first and second using the "%.2lf" format specifier, which displays the values with two decimal points.

+### Algorithm
+Start the program.
+Declare three double variables named "first", "second", and "temp".
+Print the message "Enter first number: " to the console.
+Read a double value from the console and assign it to the variable "first" using scanf.
+Print the message "Enter second number: " to the console.
+Read a double value from the console and assign it to the variable "second" using scanf.
+Assign the value of "first" to "temp".
+Assign the value of "second" to "first".
+Assign the value of "temp" (which now contains the initial value of "first") to "second".
+Print the message "After swapping, first number = " to the console.
+Print the value of "first" to the console with 2 decimal points using printf.
+Print the message "After swapping, second number = " to the console.
+Print the value of "second" to the console with 2 decimal points using printf.
+End the program.